xq141839/DCSAU-Net/README.md

 2022.09.27: The updated preprint has been available at [arXiv](https://arxiv.org/pdf/2202.00972v2.pdf).

 2022.10.05: The method of calculating FLOPs, parameters and FPS has been uploaded.

+2022.12.09: A requirements.txt for Linux environment has been uploaded.
 ## Requirements
 1. pytorch==1.10.0
 2. pytorch-lightning==1.1.0